Ultimate Guide to the Real Estate “iBuyers” in 2024

 Right you are.
 Their model is very similar.

 But unlike most flippers, iBuyers intend to buy with low margins and high volume.
-That means their offers are often not true “low balls” but pretty close to your home’s actual value.
+That means their offers are often not true “low balls” but closer to your home’s actual value.
 They then charge fees that would be reasonably comparable to those you would normally pay for real estate brokers to sell your house.

 They are not a scam.
 And they might be a worthwhile option to consider if you are willing to accept a little less for the convenience of a quick and smooth transaction.